tomasmuller/playframework-capistrano/README.md

-# Playframework Capistrano
+# Playframework::Capistrano

-PlayFramework / Capistrano Integration Gem.
+Play Framework / Capistrano Integration Gem.

 ## Compatibility

-Use the branch `master` if you are developing with PlayFramework >= 2.2.0.
+Use the branch `master` if you are developing with Play Framework >= 2.2.0.

-If you are stuck in previous versions of PlayFramework, go to `playframework-2.1.x-compatible` branch.
+If you are stuck in previous versions of Play Framework, go to `playframework-2.1.x-compatible` branch.

 ## Installation

-PlayFramework / Capistrano integration is available as a separate gem.
+Play Framework / Capistrano integration is available as a separate gem.

     $ gem install playframework-capistrano

-Or, in your PlayFramework's project root folder, create a `Gemfile` file ([example here](https://github.com/tomasmuller/playframework-neo4j-template/blob/master/Gemfile)), and add:
+Or, in your Play Framework's project root folder, create a `Gemfile` file ([example here](https://github.com/tomasmuller/playframework-neo4j-template/blob/master/Gemfile)), and add:

     #
-    # For PlayFramework >= 2.2.0:
+    # For Play Framework >= 2.2.0:
     #
     gem 'playframework-capistrano', '>=0.0.6'

     #
-    # For PlayFramework < 2.2.0:
+    # For Play Framework < 2.2.0:
     #
     # gem 'playframework-capistrano', '0.0.5'